 By this I mean stop trying to do everything like sending out your newsletter, creating posts for Instagram, answering emails, and all those little things that come with having a business.
 These tasks probably still need to be done, but not first thing in the morning – and maybe not by you.

 Just because you are busy, doesn’t mean that you are profitable.
 When you have your own business, you are not paid by the hour – at least not for all your tasks and to-dos.
 You may have clients that pay you per hour, but that’s not what I’m talking about here.

 Instead, focus on the tasks that will move your business forward, the business-building tasks, the $1000 tasks.
 When you have a team or even just a virtual assistant for a few hours each week, you can delegate tasks.
 I have a podcast editor who edits all my episodes and this saves me probably an hour every week, at least.
 My assistant then uploads the episode to my podcast host, creates the show notes and blog posts, and shares it on social media for me, which saves me another few hours each week.

 You only have so many hours in the day and when you spend them all working in your business, doing all those little things that need to be done, you will never be able to grow because you don’t spend enough time working on your business.

 Working on your business could include things like creating new offers, making sales pitches, creating a workshop, doing your strategic level planning, and other higher-level tasks.
 I‘m sure you have things on your to-do list that could easily be outsourced or handed off or even systematized so that you don’t even need to touch them.

 If you’re not ready to hire someone yet, what also helped me was to focus on the most important tasks first thing, each day.
-For example instead of answering emails, I would write the copy for a sales page.
+For example, instead of answering emails, I would write copy for a sales page.
 Work on the tasks that will help you grow your business and bring it to the next level first.
 This is how you can make a difference and scale.

 And there you have it – the five mindset shifts you need to make to take your business to over 6-figures this year.